Board of Directors

 Lanise Hayes

-Lanise Hayes is a partner at Nelligan O’Brien Payne where she is the lead for the Indigenous Law Group, Chair of the Equity, Diversity and Inclusion Committee and a member of the Partner Advisory Committee.
-Lanise works closely with Indigenous communities and organizations on issues of governance, land use and social issues.
+Lanise Hayes is the owner of Hayes Law where she works closely with Indigenous communities and organizations on issues of governance, land use and social issues.
 She is passionate about advocating for her clients.
 Lanise lived in Italy, working as a legal consultant.
 She speaks English, French and Italian.

 She is passionate about inclusivity and capacity building.
 Lanise believes in creating connections between different groups in order to enhance opportunity and resources.